 On average, DoNotPay can save you over half a day’s worth of work.
 That’s how much time you can waste if you decide to gather the evidence, collect witness statements, deliver everything to the court, and wait in line.
 Sometimes, the process takes even longer, depending on the jurisdiction in which the parking citation was issued.

 Choose the quickest option.
 Challenge your parking infraction with DoNotPay for free.
 Missing a day of work or wasting time that could be spent productively will cost you more in the long run.
 Access DoNotPay through any web browser.

 Will DoNotPay help me fight parking infractions from private companies?

-DoNotPay will not only help you fight parking tickets you receive from the government but also tickets from any private parking company, including:
+DoNotPay will not only help you fight parking tickets from the government but also tickets from any private parking company, including:

 - Douglas Parking

 - Laz Parking

 - Towne Park

 Access DoNotPay through any web browser to dispute tickets from private companies!

 Do you need a lawyer to dispute a parking fine?